hove-io/navitia_sdk_docs/docs/journey/ios/releases/6.1.0/index.md

 #### Tasks
 - Route user to settings to activate notifications in case of traffic subscriptions
-- Replace bicycle journey type fast with shortest in roadmap
+- Replace bike journey type fast with shortest in roadmap
 - Display specific message for no RMP journey results
 - Round carbon value to the nearest Integer
 - Do not call autocompletion when query hasn't changed